mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ...

 ## 🗡️  Stabbing with Dagger
-In order to understand the mechanics of Hilt, lets recall few Dagger components.
+In order to understand the mechanics of Hilt, let's recall few Dagger components.

 ### Providers & Factories

 Our focus is on how the ViewModel is instantiated.
 So, this portion covers enough dagger to demonstrate a constructor injection.
-Let's see an example of how Car get its Engine.
+Let's see an example of how Car gets its Engine.
 Engine has no dependencies and car will need one Engine to work.
-Same can be written in code like this.
+The same can be written in code like this.

 ```kotlin
 import javax.inject.Inject